 The Second Circuit affirmed not only that the Open Library model is not permitted but that the CDL practice is not a fair use—even if it were limited to the physical books in IA’s possession.
 With the one distinction that the circuit court reversed the lower court’s finding that IA’s purpose is “commercial” under fair use factor one, IA lost resoundingly on all four fair use factors.

 In short, CDL is not transformative under factor one because its purpose is no different than the legal eBook lending models offered by publishers.
-This finding informs factor four in that because the purpose of the use is not transformative, the CDL scheme amounts to a market substitute and is, therefore, a potential market harm.
+This finding informs factor four.
+Because the purpose of the use is not transformative, the CDL scheme amounts to a market substitute and is, therefore, a potential market harm.
 Factors two (nature of the works used) and three (amount of the works copied) barely warrant discussion.
 The books in suit are expressive in nature, which favors the plaintiff; and IA does not dispute that it copied and made whole books available.
 Copying whole works may be permissible, but only possibly if the use is transformative.

 Since before this suit began, IA has claimed to be a champion for all libraries, even going so far as to assert that CDL is simply doing what all libraries do—i.e., to “buy books and loan books.”
-But that rhetoric, conveniently facile for the media, obfuscated the more complex truth that IA and its colleagues and supporting amici were pushing a theory with no foundation in law.
+But that rhetoric, conveniently facile for the media, obfuscated the more complex truth that IA, its colleagues, and supporting amici were pushing a theory with no foundation in law.
 CDL is a self-indulgent thought experiment for a handful of academics and activists with no skin in the game of creating literary works.
 And IA’s claim to be acting like any other library was simply untrue.

 To those who believe the law should be different to facilitate IA’s alleged social benefit, I have considered the intent of CDL (and the alleged burden of eBook licensing) and find no evidence to support the claim that CDL fulfils an unmet need.
 In fact, as stated in past posts, Kahle’s dream of digitizing everything and making it all freely available is not only harmful to future authorship but is a threat to local libraries.
 Further, it bears repeating that the publishers in this case represent thousands of authors, while IA represents the interests of no authors.